CubityFirst/skyblockguides/docs/Writings/Please Nerf Flies.md

 Other Crops : 1x160x160 = 25600
 Wheat : 1x9x144x144 = 186624

-This is something that is clearly wrong with this.
-The ratio itself is fine, but the issue is that flies are dropping tightly tied haybales instead of enchanted haybales, and that the quantity that you get in terms of collection is massively disproportionate.
+There is something that is clearly wrong with this.
+The ratio itself is fine, but the issue is that flies are dropping quantities of wheat beyond any other crop.
+This is both attributed to the Tightly-Tied Hay Bale, but more important the Enchanted Haybales themselves.
+(75% of the total gain)

 ![weight_gained.png](./assets/weight_gained.png)